teodosin/digital-fabrication/src/posts/fablab-13.md

 [nRF Connect app](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile)

-For a couple hours I was struggling with getting my custom service and characteristics to show up in my Bevy app, despite the connection being fine and all the other characteristics showing up.
+For many hours I was struggling with getting my custom service and characteristics to show up in my Bevy app, despite the connection being fine and all the other characteristics showing up.
 My custom characteristics were also visible just fine on nRF Connect.
 For whatever reason, changing the UUID for my service to something else fixed the issue.
 It seemed like the btleplug library was picky about the UUIDs it could recognise.

 <video
-src="fab0/08r.mp4"
+src="fab13/08r.mp4"
 autoplay="autoplay"
 loop="loop"
 >